eabean/ResumeTailor/README.md

 # ResumeTailor

-A Streamlit app that uses an LLM to tailor your resume and cover letter to a specific job posting.
+A lcoally run web-app that uses an LLM to tailor your resume and cover letter to a specific job posting.
 Paste a job description (or import it from a URL), and the app rewrites your LaTeX resume and cover letter to match — then compiles them to PDF.

 ## What it does

-- **Tailor tab** — paste a job description or import it from a job posting URL (Built In, Indeed, Greenhouse, and most other sites).
+- **Tailor tab** — paste a job description or import it from a job posting URL.
 The app calls the OpenAI API to rewrite your resume bullets and cover letter to match the posting, compiles both to PDF, and shows a line-by-line diff of what changed.
 - **Profile tab** — view and upload your `applicant_profile.json`, which is the source of truth for all your experience, skills, and contact info.
 - **Applications tab** — tracks every tailored application in a local SQLite database.
 Update statuses (Draft → Applied → Interview → Offer / Rejected) and browse past outputs.